 Av=[2103][11]=[33]=3[11].Av = \begin{bmatrix} 2 & 1 \\ 0 & 3 \end{bmatrix} \begin{bmatrix} 1 \\ 1 \end{bmatrix} = \begin{bmatrix} 3 \\ 3 \end{bmatrix} = 3 \begin{bmatrix} 1 \\ 1 \end{bmatrix}.

-If you picture the plane being transformed by AA, most arrows tilt into new directions.
-Eigenvectors are the rare arrows that stay on their own line.
+So the check works: Av=3vAv = 3v.
+Geometrically, if you picture the plane being transformed by AA, most arrows tilt into new directions, and eigenvectors are the rare arrows that stay on their own line.
+That is why they matter: they reveal the simple directions hidden inside the transformation.

 1. Forgetting that eigenvectors must be nonzero.